 - Development of bone spurs

-What Are The Common Causes Of Osteoarthritis?
+What’s The Common Causes Of Osteoarthritis?

 Osteoarthritis develops when the cartilage that cushions the ends of the bones around the joints deteriorates over time.
 Cartilage refers to a slippery, stiff tissue that allows for almost frictionless joint mobility.
 Bone will scrape against bone if the cartilage goes away entirely.
 Osteoarthritis increases wear and tear and causes bone alterations and the connective tissues that keep the joint together and bind muscle to bone to deteriorate.
 The primary cause of osteoarthritis includes damage from mechanical stress with insufficient self-repair by joints.
 Sources of this stress may comprise some pathological conditions, mechanical injury, obesity, peripheral nerve impairment, etc. The following factors increase the risk of Osteoarthritis: